 In Gigi Rosenberg’s book The Artist’s Guide to Grant Writing, she recommends free writing.
 Give yourself a prompt based on a question from the application.
 Then you write nonstop for ten minutes.
 Writing under pressure allows you to get something onto paper.
 This simplistic exercise resolves writer’s block and gets you started.

 Another method of explaining your work in plain speech is to record a conversation with a friend about your project.
 Talking limits the amount of jargon you use, allowing you to find descriptive ways to define your work.
-This makes the proposal conversational and clear.
+This makes the artist proposal conversational and clear.

 Whatever the strategy, get your initial ideas and thoughts onto paper.
 This will give you ample material to search through for important points to refine and build on in a first draft.

-Not all grants require a budget, but if they do, it’s helpful to begin creating one at the same time as your proposal.
+Not all grants require a budget, but if they do, it’s helpful to begin creating one at the same time as your art grant proposal.
 Start by writing a list of expenses.
 Be as specific as possible and write down everything you need.
 This will include material costs, airfare, labor, studio space, software, and other expenses.
 Specific grants sometimes restrict certain expenses, such as equipment purchases.
 So make sure to read carefully and omit these categories.
 This list is the skeleton for your detailed budget.

 A budget list also helps you brainstorm what you need to make your project possible, offering important notes for your draft.
-The proposal and the budget should mirror each other.
+The arts grant proposal and the budget should mirror each other.
 There should be nothing in the budget not mentioned in the proposal, and vice versa.